elecfreaks/learn-en/pico-ed-kit/pico-ed-ringbig-car/case04-here-comes-the-police.md

-5. Detect if button A/B is pressed to control the speed of the car.
+5.Detect if button A/B is pressed to control the speed of the car.

    ```python
        if button_a.is_pressed():